mozman/ezdxf/docs/source/sections/blocks.rst

 .. warning::

     Blocks are an essential building block of the DXF format.
-Most block references are by name, and renaming or deleting a block is not as easy as it seems, since there is no overall index where all block references appear, and such references can also reside in custom data or even custom entities, therefore renaming or deleting block definitions can damage DXF files!
+Most blocks are referenced are by name, and renaming or deleting a block is not as easy as it seems, since there is no overall index where all block references appear, and such block references can also reside in custom data or even custom entities, therefore renaming or deleting block definitions can damage a DXF file!

 .. seealso::